Skip to Content

 • If affected seriously, the leaves turn brown and drop sooner than expected and abruptly.

-• The disease can result in the deformity of leaves and can lead to retarded growth of all plants infected by powdery mildew.
+• The disease can result in the deformity of leaves and can lead to retarded growth of all plants infected by powdery Mildew.

 • The disease can result in the overall reduction of fruit and crop yield.

-However, treatments are available to help control powdery mildew should you contract it on some of your plants at home.
+However, treatments are available to help control powdery Mildew should you contract it on some of your plants at home.
 Let us see how we can ensure that the disease does not occur in the first place.

 Prevention Methods for Powdery Mildew